Top 12 secure file-sharing tools for accountants

 👍 Pros 👎 Cons

-Powerful encryption and security features Limited storage and max file size
+Encrypted file sharing and strong security features Limited storage and max file size

 E-signature add-on, with QES Lacks broader document management features